astropy/regions/docs/masks.rst

 Computing overlap masks
 =======================

 For aperture photometry, a common operation is to compute, for a given image and region, a mask or array of pixel indices defining which pixels (in the whole image or a minimal rectangular bounding box) are inside and outside the region.

-All :class:`~regions.PixelRegion` objects have a :meth:`~regions.PixelRegion.to_mask` method that returns a :class:`~regions.Mask` object that contains information about whether pixels are inside the region, and can be used to mask data arrays:
+All :class:`~regions.PixelRegion` objects have a :meth:`~regions.PixelRegion.to_mask` method that returns a :class:`~regions.RegionMask` object that contains information about whether pixels are inside the region, and can be used to mask data
+arrays:

     >>> from regions.core import PixCoord
     >>> from regions.shapes.circle import CirclePixelRegion